zuozhenggh/learning-library/common/labs/setup-compute-generic/setup-compute.md

 [Link to OCI Marketplace](https://www.oracle.com/cloud/marketplace/)

-## Appendix:  Adding Security Rules to an Existing VCN
-This workshop requires a certain number of ports to be available.

-1. Go to Networking -> Virtual Cloud Networks
-2. Choose your network
-3. Under Resources, select Security Lists
-4. Click on Default Security Lists under the Create Security List button
-5. Click Add Ingress Rule button
-6. Enter the following:
-    - Source CIDR: 0.0.0.0/0
-    - Destination Port Range: 22
-7. Click the Add Ingress Rules button

 ## Appendix: Troubleshooting Tips
 If you encountered any issues during the lab, follow the steps below to resolve them.
 If you are unable to resolve, please skip to the **See an Issue** section to submit your issue via our feedback form.
 - Availability Domain Mismatch
 - Limits Exceeded